Gillibrand aide resigned over handling of sexual harassment complaint, report says

 Gillibrand's office said it didn't respond to the letter because it determined that “engaging again on an already settled personnel matter was not the appropriate course of action,” Politico reported.
 The office also told the news organization that the letter came after the woman had given three weeks’ notice, "contained clear inaccuracies and was a major departure from the sentiments she shared with senior staff in her final days in the office."

-Abbas kept his job after the aide left.
-But when Politico presented the office with its own finding of additional allegations of inappropriate workplace conduct by Malik, including allegedly making a rape "joke" to a female coworker, Gillibrand's staff opened a new probe into the top aide and dismissed him last week.
+Malik kept his job after the aide left.
+But when Politico presented the office with its own finding of additional allegations of inappropriate workplace conduct by him, including allegedly making a rape "joke" to a female co-worker, Gillibrand's staff opened a new probe into the top aide and dismissed him last week.

-In a statement, Gillibrand's communications director, Whitney Mitchell Brennan, said of the office's handling of the allegations that "at every step of the process, immediate action was taken by the office."
+In a statement about the office's handling of the allegations, Gillibrand's communications director, Whitney Mitchell Brennan, said that "at every step of the process, immediate action was taken by the office."

 "A full and thorough investigation into the evidence revealed employee misconduct that, while inappropriate, did not meet the standard for sexual harassment," Brennan said in the statement.
 "However, because the office did find unprofessional behavior that violated office policy, including derogatory comments, the office took strong disciplinary action against the employee in question and he was given a final warning."